PrototypeML/PrototypeML/docs/models.md

     if (2000 > 1000):
 ~~~

-* `${instance}` - This is a unique string generated by PrototypeML for each instance of a mutator or block.
+* `${instance}` - This is a unique string generated by PrototypeML for each instance of a mutator.
-  You can use it to construct unique variable names in a mutator or block.<br>
+  You can use it to construct unique variable names in a mutator.<br>
    Usage example:
 ~~~
     dilation_${instance} = ${params.dilation}